 5.1.5 Battery charging

-To charge the 18500 Li-ion batteries, they must be removed from the battery compartment in the CCR head.
+To charge the 18500 Li-ion batteries, they must be removed from the battery container.
 Check that the batteries are not deformed, corroded or otherwise damaged, otherwise replace them immediately.

 Do not discharge the batteries before charging.